sighupio/fury-kubernetes-dr/katalog/etcd-backup-pvc/README.md

 The package includes the following default configuration:

 - The backup runs on specified schedule (configurable)
-- Snapshots are stored in the format `fury-etcd-snapshot-YYYYMMDDHHMM.etcdb`
+- Snapshots are stored in the format `<my-custom-prefix>YYYYMMDDHHMM.etcdb`, the prefix is configurable by the user, using `kustomize`.
 - Backups are uploaded to the configured PersistentVolumeClaim
 - Old backups are cleaned up based on the retention policy